Ravindu26881/Shop-Owner---React-natve/README.md

 ## API Integration

-The app connects to the SaleSale API at:
+The app connects to the Bazario API at:
 ```
 https://products-api-production-124f.up.railway.app
 ```